Code-Institute-Submissions/Trash-Tournaments/README.md

     Included in the **footer** is:

-    + **Contact button**: which redirects the user to the contact page.
+    + **Contact button**: Which redirects the user to the contact page.
 This provides a way across all pages and screen sizes to get in touch with the owners.
-    + **Discord invite link**: which will open in a new tab and providing the main link the user will need to get involved in the community, placed in the center for this reason.
+    + **Discord invite link**: Which will open in a new tab and providing the main link the user will need to get involved in the community, placed in the center for this reason.
-    + **Social media links**: which will take you to the various social media connnections for the Discord.
-(These links will point to the homepage for the associcated social media site as the brand's socials do not exist at this point in time)
+    + **Social media links**: Which will take you to the various social media connnections for the Discord.
+(These links will point to the homepage for the associated social media site as the brand's socials do not exist at this point in time).

     Included in the **modal** is: